hathibelagal-dev/instantpolyglot/docs/eng/Historical_Indo-European_Linguistics.md

 Example (Latin):
 **Gallia est omnis divisa in partes tres**
-"All Gaul is divided into three parts"
+“All Gaul is divided into three parts”

 The Italic branch initially included other languages of ancient Italy, such as Oscan and Umbrian, but these became extinct, leaving Latin as the sole ancestor of modern Italic (Romance) languages.
 Major Romance languages include: